CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/data_transfer.rst

 Data Transfer
 =============
 This page documents for users how to transfer data between the three ASCR Facilities.
+In general, we recommend that data be transferred using Globus instead of ``scp``, ``rsync`` for large data transfers.
-We also provide guidance on what storage endpoints are available across the ASCR facilities.
+We also provide guidance on what Globus endpoints are available across the ASCR facilities.

 Globus